-If you hold an Open Individual Export Licence (OIEL), you must satisfy the Export Control Organisation (ECO) that you are complying with all the procedures needed for using the licence, including familiarity with current export legislation.
+If you hold an Open Individual Export Licence (OIEL), you must satisfy the Export Control Organisation (ECJU) that you are complying with all the procedures needed for using the licence, including familiarity with current export legislation.

 To check this, the ECO will undertake a compliance audit of your business - usually within three months of your first OIEL being granted.
-The ECO also uses audits to check whether businesses are exporting goods or technology with an appropriate licence.
+The ECJU also uses audits to check whether businesses are exporting goods or technology with an appropriate licence.

 Timing of compliance audits

 Compliance audits take place within a few months of your company being granted its first open licence (OIEL or OGEL) and thereafter at intervals of between three and 36 months.
 Most exporters are visited every 12-18 months.
-The exact timing depends on the ECO's risk assessment of your business.
+The exact timing depends on the ECJU's risk assessment of your business.
 This takes into account factors such as:

 - volume of exports